 Chipotle and Black Bean Tempeh Chili

-Making chili should be an easy, homemade treat, but chili competitions and throwdowns can make it feel like it should be Instagram-ble or worthy of excessive scrutiny.
-Add to that pressure an assumption that meat has to be central to chili and tempeh chili would not be a contender for a comforting, satisfying homecooked meal.
+Making chili should be an easy, homemade treat, but chili competitions and throwdowns can make it feel like it should be Instagram-ble or complex.
+Typically meat is central to chili, yet this tempeh chili is a contest contender for a comforting, satisfying homecooked meal.